25 First Time Home Buyer Tips to Get Your Foot in The Door

 A higher down payment not only helps you stand out as a buyer; it also means less risk for both the seller and your mortgage lender.

-Many first-time buyers will want to go with the lowest possible down payment, but if you’ve been saving and feel like you have enough extra to pay more, a higher down payment will not only help you stand out to sellers, but it will also lower your overall monthly payment and could mean a lower interest rate.
+Many first-time buyers will want to go with the lowest possible down payment, but if you’ve been saving and feel like you have enough extra to pay more, a higher down payment will not only help you stand out to sellers but will also lower your overall monthly payment and could mean a lower interest rate.

 21. Expect last-minute paperwork and requests for information from your lender